gcinbis/bashutils/notes/LinuxToMacPrinterShare.md

 ## Things to do on Linux machine

+* Through Printers utility, enable printer sharing, and enable sharing for your printer (see below if you do not have Printers utility).
 * Execute `sudo ufw allow 631/udp`
 * Execute `sudo ufw allow 631/tcp`
 * Execute `sudo cupsctl WebInterface=Yes`
+* You can browse "localhost:631" to setup printer sharing, if Printer utility does not exist.

 ## Things to do on Mac